This Undervalued Altcoin Is The Crypto Sector’s Best Kept Secret - Coinspeaker

-You’ve probably tried paying with crypto at a local store and gotten weird looks from the cashier.
-SpacePay thinks they’ve figured out why this keeps happening and how to fix it.
+You’ve probably tried paying with cryptocurrency at a local store and received odd looks from the cashier.
+SpacePay believes they’ve identified the cause of this issue and a solution to resolve it.

-This London-based startup lets merchants accept cryptocurrency payments through their existing card machines, works with over 325 different wallets, and converts everything to regular cash instantly at just 0.5% fees.
+This London-based startup enables merchants to accept cryptocurrency payments through their existing card machines, works with over 325 different wallets, and instantly converts everything to regular cash at a 0.5% fee.

 Here’s what makes this different from other crypto payment projects.
-Most companies want businesses to rip out their current systems and start fresh.
+Most companies want businesses to replace their current systems and start anew.
 SpacePay just works with what’s already sitting on the counter.

 The $SPY token does more than just sit in wallets, hoping the price goes up.
-Token holders get to vote on what features get built next.
+Token holders have the opportunity to vote on which features will be built next.
 They also receive monthly rewards for sticking around and participating in the community.
 Plus, there’s early access to new tools before everyone else gets them.

 Here’s the interesting part about revenue sharing.
 When SpacePay processes more payments, token holders actually get paid.
 It’s not just about hoping the token price increases someday.
 The more successful the platform becomes, the more money flows back to people who supported it early.